James Hyman

-James Hyman (born 1970) is a British radio and television presenter, music supervisor, DJ and the owner and founder of HyMag.
+James Hyman (born 1970) is a British radio and television presenter, music supervisor, DJ and the owner and founder of HYMAG.

-Hyman put aside his university to work at MTV Europe despite his parents' misgivings (partly because of his father's glimpse of the music industry through his cousin Brian Epstein).
+Hyman studied Film & Media at London Guildhall University (1989-1992, BA Hons, 1st), whilst working at MTV Europe despite his parents' misgivings (partly because of his father's glimpse of the music industry through his cousin Brian Epstein).

 HYMAG

 For over 30 years, Hyman has been collecting magazines, pamphlets, newsletters, brochurees, ephemera and other printed material.
 The theme of Hyman's collecting is "popular culture in print".
 Originally, he began collecting to assist his research at MTV Europe, where he was a script writer and programme producer.
 This was in a period where, according to Hyman, "magazines were the internet".

-HyMag contains over 5,000 individual title publications and over 150,000 individual issues as of January 2020.
+HYMAG contains over 5,000 individual title publications and over 150,000 individual issues as of January 2020.

 On 1 August 2012, Guinness World Records verified that, "The largest collection of magazines consists of 50,953 magazines and belongs to James Hyman (UK), in London, UK".
 At that time, the collection featured 2,312 unique publications amongst the 50,953 magazines.
 The process of counting the magazines took approximately 128 days as James and Tory Turk worked their way through 450 crates filled with magazines.

-As of October 2020, HyMag's focus was to ensure preservation of the physical archive and digitisation of the entire collection via a crowdfunding page.
+As of October 2020, HYMAG's focus was to ensure preservation of the physical archive and digitisation of the entire collection via a crowdfunding page.